 Smooth Heat Distribution:

-The stainless steel inner base cookware does not distribute heat in uniform way, that’s don’t recommends this.
+The stainless steel inner base cookware does not uniformly distribute heat; that’s why we don’t recommend this.

-Whether the inner material is stainless steel or aluminum, both material doesn’t create rusting problems.
+Whether the inner material is stainless steel or aluminum, both materials never create rusting problems.
 No flaking problem means no repairing is required.

 Highly Scratch Resistant:

-These cookware are available with many decorative styles and, different color; which are highly attractive and, perfect for gift presentation.
+These pans & pots are available in many decorative styles and different colors.
+Stone-coated pans are highly attractive, and perfect for gift presentation.

 Non Reactive With Foods:

-As it is completely non pours; in other words, no leaching issues.
-That means, any foods doesn’t contact with the inner metal, no toxicity in the foods.
+As it is entirely non pours; in other words, no leaching issues.
+That means any food doesn’t contact the inner metal, with no toxicity in the nutrition.

 No Hotspot Issues:

-As because of it equal temperature dispersal property it does not create any hot-spot on the base area; unlike stainless cookware’s.
+Its eventual temperature dispersal property does not create any hot-spot on the cooking base area, unlike stainless steel cookware.

-No need to busy your hand for washing.
-It’s completely dishwasher safe.
-If you don’t have dishwasher no need to worry about it. just tap with worm soap water for 5 to 10 minutes and, a soft nylon pad gentle rubbing is enough for total cleaning.
+Don’t need to busy your hand with washing.
+It’s entirely dishwasher safe.
+Suppose you have a dishwasher, no need to worry about it.
+Just immerse under the lukewarm soapy water for 5 to 10 minutes, and a soft nylon pad gentle rubbing is enough for total cleaning.

-Whether you make a purchase of single granite fry pan or total cookware set, the price are comparatively higher than any other nonstick or stainless steel or enameled cast iron cookware.
+Whether you purchase a single granite fry pan or complete cookware set, the prices are comparatively higher than any other nonstick or stainless steel or enameled cast iron cookware.

 Not suitable at high heat: